 - the grounds for the obligation to submit the document.

-If a court finds that there are legitimate grounds to grant a petition, it will issue the order.
+If the court finds that there are legitimate grounds to grant the petition, it will issue the order.
 In some past cases, courts have determined that documents should be disclosed in electronic form and have accordingly ordered the document holder to disclose the ESI itself.